DimaGalchenko/ai-general-dial-first-steps/tasks/t5/task_5.md

 ---

-## AFTER ALL THE TASKS DON'T FORGET TO REMOVE API KEYs FROM core/config.json
+## AFTER ALL THE TASKS DONE - DON'T FORGET TO REMOVE API KEYs FROM core/config.json

 ## That's all 🎉